jtarsenault86/simon_game/README.md

 ## How to Play

 <p>For those who don't already know, Simon is simple memory game first released by Milton Bradley in 1978.
 The computer generates an increasingly long sequence of sounds which the player must correctly repeat back.
-One wrong guess and you need to start over.
+If too much time passes (5 seconds per sound), or if the player makes one wrong guess, the game is over.
 Like the original, this game has four levels:

 	1. Level 1 - 8 tones
 	2. Level 2 - 14 tones
 	3. Level 3 - 20 tones
 	4. Level 4 - 31 tones

+After startup, the player has 30 seconds to choose a level indicated by the following LEDs before the game begins<\br>

+	1. Level 1 - Blue
+	2. Level 2 - Yellow
+	3. Level 3 - Red
+	4. Level 4 - Green

-Completing the final sequence twice wins.
+Completing a sequence of maximum length twice wins.
 </p>

 ## Additional Details

 <p>I've included a module of basic melodies and a header file of musical tone frequencies (melodies.cpp, melodies.h, tone_freq.h) to easily enable changing of the game's tones.
 The defaults are E, C-Sharp, A, E.  A common alternative is B-Flat, D-Flat, F, B-Flat.</p>
+<p>The serial monitor is used for debugging purposes.</p>
 <p>There are some basic test functions at the bottom of the .ino file for testing the basic functionality of the setup.
 Later, I will move this to its own module.</p>